-Ah, spring.
-The season of preparing a summer student internship programs at many small businesses.
+Ah, it’s that time of year again.
+The season student internship programs at many small businesses.
 But if you think the term “student internship program” means “free summer worker,” it’s very important that you read on—if you don’t, you are risking a lot of legal hassle down the road.

 Use this six-part test to determine if your internship program can be “unpaid”